 When you compare 2 year fixed rate ISAs you should focus on the rate of interest available on the deposit balance you have.

-Remember that when you opt for a fixed rate ISA, you want 2 year ISA rates that are likely to remain competitive relative to the other options available throughout the term of the ISA so choosing the best 2 year fixed rate ISA account you can is a must.
+Remember that when you opt for a fixed rate ISA, you want 2 year ISA rates that are likely to remain competitive relative to the other options available throughout the term of the ISA so choosing the best account you can is a must.

 Of course, it is impossible for anyone to accurately predict what the market rate would be after 6 months.
 However, going with the provider offering the best 2 year ISA rates means your opportunity cost will not be as high as what you would have incurred if you went for a lower interest rate provider.

-To pick out the best 2 year ISA deals, establish what the minimum deposit requirement for each account is.
+To pick out the best deals, establish what the minimum deposit requirement for each account is.
 The amount you have available to save will determine which deposit limit will be most practical for you.

 Many 2 year ISA bonds require a £ 500 deposit as a minimum but you will find a few exceptions that fall on either side of that figure.